techscribr/techscribr.github.io/_posts/adtech/2025-12-15-post-cookie-frontier.md

 If you’ve read through all five parts, thank you.
 This ecosystem is complex, often opaque, and easy to oversimplify, and I hope this series helped demystify how the pieces actually fit together.
 Hopefully, it was worth your time.

 The stack will continue to evolve, but the core questions: trust, value, and decision-making under uncertainty, aren’t going away.
-If anything, the next chapter of AdTech will be even more interesting than the last.
+If anything, the next phase of AdTech’s evolution will be even more interesting than the last.